Home Financing Tips

 We encourage you to take a few moments to learn more (or to remind yourself) about steps to take before you begin the loan qualifying process, information about materials you’ll need to have for your loan application, as well as information about our preferred lenders and other lending programs that may of value to you.

 One final note – It is always a good idea to pre-qualify for a loan before you begin your home search process.
 This gives you a clear understanding of how much home you can afford in today’s marketplace, and it also eliminates a time-consuming step that must take place before you can purchase a home.
 Often times, a seller will take the offer from a buyer if they know they’ve already qualified for their mortgage.
-We encourage you to use this Pre-Qualify Tool when its time to get started on your home buying activities.

 Very few people have the luxury of paying cash for a new home.
 When purchasing a home, most buyers must finance it using a mortgage.